 In his free time Victor enjoys travelling with his family, especially visiting new places inland that he might not get to explore when sailing the world’s waterways.

 Captain Rommel Pineda

-Born and raised in the Philippines, Captain Rommel Pineda has enjoyed over a quarter of a century sailing the world’s oceans with Fred.
+Born and raised in the Philippines, Captain Rommel Pineda has enjoyed several years of sailing the world’s oceans with Fred.
 Olsen so far.
 After graduating Merchant Maritime College, Rommel joined us in 1996 and worked on board Black Prince for 10 years, before transferring between all four ships in our current fleet.
-In 2017, Rommel flourished when he was temporarily promoted to Captain, so stepping up to role permanently on board Balmoral in 2018 was an easy transition.
+In 2017, Rommel flourished when he was temporarily promoted to Captain, so stepping up to role permanently in 2018 was an easy transition.